A mother and her daughter looking at a smartphone.

 Employee C $2,211.54 $115,000.00 $900.00

-Your employer can deduct up to 50% of the total premium amount from your paycheck for this coverage.
-The total deduction cannot exceed 0.4% of your wages.
+With limited exceptions for smaller employers, in general your employer can deduct up to 50% of the total premium amount from your paycheck for this coverage.
+The total deduction is set by the state and subject to change.
+In 2026, it cannot exceed 0.4% of your wages.
 Any remaining premium will be paid by your employer.
 Contact your employer for more information about specific deductions from your paycheck.

 Parental leave can only be taken on a reduced or intermittent schedule if permitted by the employer.